 Our data encompasses a large timeframe and includes several collection periods.
-While the promise of such a rich dataset is enticing, it was a laborious task to clean up and standardize the data into a format that could be analyzed.
+While the promise of such a rich dataset is enticing, it was a laborious task to clean and standardize the data into a format that could be analyzed.
 Additionally, without context, it was difficult to understand how nonnative specimens came into the Commonweath of Pennsylvania.
 Much of the literature on the distribution of ticks in Pennsylvania was found in lists published either in the 1940s or after the 1990s.

-Fortunately, we were able to locate USDA report on ticks and tick-borne disease by Dr. Robert Snetsinger (Snetsinger 1968).
-This report contained explanations for many of the unusual specimens, but it also provided a into how much change has occurred since 1968 in the PA tick community.
+Fortunately, we were able to locate a USDA report on ticks and tick-borne disease by Dr. Robert Snetsinger (Snetsinger 1968).
+This report contained explanations for many of the unusual specimens, but it also provided a glimpse into how much change has occurred since 1968 in the PA tick community.
 Although the report did not have actual counts (only percentages) with associated metadata (and in fact contained references to data from previous papers or unpublished data), we were able to cross-reference the existing tick specimens from this time period with associated data contained in handwritten notes found at the Frost.

 We were able to detect population shifts in retrospective analyses, but the Snetsinger report provided insight into what was known at the time about many of the tick species found and what pathogens they could spread.
 For instance, it was known, but not published, that the deadly, but rare Powassan Encephalitis Virus (PEV) was present in groundhogs in southern PA.
-The most important tick-borne disease at that time was spotted fever transmitted principally by D. variabilis.
+The most important tick-borne disease at that time was spotted fever (chiefly Rickettsia rickettsii, although there is some evidence that other spotted fever rickettsias may also be in Pennsylvania).
+R. rickettsii is transmitted principally by D. variabilis, but since then has been shown to be transmitted by R. sanguineus (ref).

 Finding the Snetsinger report was a boon for us, particularly because it provided the answers to why so many exotic tick species were present in the Commonwealth.
 For example, the specimen of Amblyomma cajennense (the Cayenne tick generally limited to neotropic regions) was collected from a capybara in 1913 from the Philadelphia Zoological Garden (Snetsinger 1968).
 A century later, Brazilian researchers documented spotted fever-infected A. cajennense on capybaras (Krawczak et al., 2014).
 Perhaps if this specimen has been maintained well enough, we might be able to extract DNA and assay for spotted fever rickettsial species.

 Other unusual specimens included a single European species of tick, Ixodes ricinus (the castor bean tick), which is sister taxon to Ixodes scapularis, was found on lizards in the Pittsburgh Zoo (Snetsinger 1968).
 Another reptile-associated tick A. dissimile was known to be imported through the pet trade (snakes) and on research animals.
 In one humorous, but almost hidden anecdote, one of the tick specimens came from a snake that was used as part of the costume by a “night club ballerina” (Snetsinger 1968).
+Data on three other rare species were found on birds (I. brunneus, Haemaphysalis chordeilis, and A. longirostre)(Snetsinger 1968).